cloudant-labs/graphdb-slate/source/includes/api/_replication.md

 }
 ```

-Pass a "proxy" argument in the replication data to have replication go through an HTTP proxy:
+If you want replication to pass through an HTTP proxy, provide the proxy details in the `proxy` field of the replication data.

 ### Authentication

+> Example of specifying username and password values for accessing source and target databases during replication:

 ```json
 {